 Action # Title Description Total Funds Contributing 4.1 District Support Trades Academy The Career and College Resources Department offers support to all local secondary schools through the Ed@Work programs.
-The Trades Academy supports CTE programs in the Building and Construction Trades, Agriculture, Engineering and Architecture, Transportation, and \$192,689.04 No

-Action # Title Description Total Funds Contributing Manufacturing industry sectors with career exploration by connecting classes with industry partners as guest speakers, work based learning placements and industry tours.
-4.2 District Support Innovate Business Challenge The Career and College Resources Department offers support to all local secondary schools through the Ed@Work programs.
+The Trades Academy supports CTE programs in the Building and Construction Trades, Agriculture, Engineering and Architecture, Transportation, and Manufacturing industry sectors with career exploration by connecting classes with industry partners as guest speakers, work based learning placements and industry tours. \$150,488.00 No 4.2 District Support Innovate Business Challenge The Career and College Resources Department offers support to all local secondary schools through the Ed@Work programs.
 The Innovate Business Challenge supports all secondary schools by facilitating student exploration and development of a business plan or innovative idea.
-(This event has been put on hold for 2021-22 and 2022-23, we are discussing a potential program re-model for the future) No 4.3 District Support Career and College Exploration The Career and College Resources Department offers support to all local secondary schools through the Ed@Work programs.
-The College Connect program and Career Speaker Series program supports all secondary schools by coordinating visits to local colleges and bringing industry speakers into classes. \$51,830.00 No 4.4 District Support Health Career Exploration Project The Career and College Resources Department offers support to all local secondary schools through the Ed@Work programs.
-The Health Career Exploration Project supports secondary schools by coordinating guest speakers, health seminars and the Health Exploration Summer Institute.
-In 2022-23, an additional program was added in the career pathway of Mental and Behavioral Health. \$148,541.00 No 4.5 District Support Internship Program The Career and College Resources Department is building the capacity to offer support to all local secondary schools through the Ed@Work programs.
-The Internship program supports all school districts by facilitating career exploration through work based learning placements. \$48,329.00 No
+(This event has been discontinued) No 4.3 District Support Career and College ExplorationThe Career and College Resources Department offers support to all local secondary schools through the Ed@Work programs.
+The College Connect program and Career Speaker Series program supports all secondary schools by coordinating visits to local colleges and bringing industry speakers into classes. \$50,175.00 No 4.4 District Support Health Career Exploration Project The Career and College Resources Department offers support to all local secondary schools through the Ed@Work programs.
+The Health Career Exploration Project supports secondary schools by \$95,324.00 No

-Action # Title Description Total Funds Contributing 4.6 Industry Partnerships The Career and College Resources Department cultivates partnerships with local businesses allowing engagement in programs for speakers, career exploration, and industry alignment throughout district programs. \$29,844.00 No 4.7 Program Oversight To ensure CTE programs are being carried out with fidelity, oversee and coordinate programs. \$198,398.00 No
+Action # Title Description Total Funds Contributing coordinating guest speakers, health seminars and the Health Exploration Summer Institute.
+In 2022-23, an additional program was added in the career pathway of Mental and Behavioral Health.
+4.5 District Support Internship Program The Career and College Resources Department is building the capacity to offer support to all local secondary schools through the Ed@Work programs.
+The Internship program supports all school districts by facilitating career exploration through work based learning placements. \$51,222.00 No 4.6 Industry Partnerships The Career and College Resources Department cultivates partnerships with local businesses allowing engagement in programs for speakers, career exploration, and industry alignment throughout district programs. \$95,723.00 No 4.7 Program Oversight To ensure CTE programs are being carried out with fidelity, oversee and coordinate programs. \$185,295.00 No